Jelena Karleuša: Controversies

-Karleuša has developed a reputation for disputes with several local public figures on social media, particularly Instagram and Twitter, including Ceca, Anastasija Ražnatović, Aca Lukas, Severina, Viki Miljković, Baka Prase, Marija Šerifović, Rada Manojlović, Aleksandra Prijović, Maya Berović, Vojislav Šešelj, Dragan Marković, Ognjen Vranješ, Kristijan Golubović, Breskvica, Ivan Ivanović, Voyage, Sloboda Mićalović, Edita Aradinović, Ana Nikolić, Seka Aleksić, Nada Obrić, Dara Bubamara, Nucci, Neda Ukraden, Emina Jahović, Milica Pavlović, Selma Bajrami, and several international public figures like Kim Kardashian, Nikita Dragun, Dua Lipa, Beyoncé and Madonna.
+Karleuša has developed a reputation for disputes with several regional public figures on social media, particularly Instagram and Twitter, including Ceca, Anastasija Ražnatović, Aca Lukas, Severina, Viki Miljković, Baka Prase, Marija Šerifović, Rada Manojlović, Aleksandra Prijović, Maya Berović, Vojislav Šešelj, Dragan Marković, Ognjen Vranješ, Kristijan Golubović, Breskvica, Ivan Ivanović, Voyage, Sloboda Mićalović, Edita Aradinović, Ana Nikolić, Seka Aleksić, Nada Obrić, Dara Bubamara, Nucci, Neda Ukraden, Emina Jahović, Milica Pavlović, Tea Tairović, and Selma Bajrami, and several international public figures such as Kim Kardashian, Kanye West, Nikita Dragun, Dua Lipa, Beyoncé and Madonna.

 Severina

-After Croatian singer Severina got denied entry in Serbia in August 2024, due to her comments on the Srebrenica massacre, Karleuša took to Instagram to publicly insult her and accusing her of drug dealing, fascism and hate.
-Severina posted back, saying that Karleuša "graduated from Aleksandar Vučić's school for manipulation with facts […]."
-After months of social media arguments between two, Karleuša made public appearance on national television spreading hate speech, nationalism, ageism, sexism torwards Severina.
-Karleuša kept being critical of Severina, after Severina spoke out against the Government of Serbia and against Vučić himself multiple times.
-More specifically, Karleuša criticized Vučković in light of the United Nations General Assembly's 23 May 2024 adoption of Resolution 78/282, which deals with the Srebrenica massacre which Vučković condemned.
+After Croatian singer Severina was denied entry to Serbia in August 2024 due to her comments on the Srebrenica massacre, Karleuša took to Instagram to publicly insult her and accusing her of drug dealing, fascism and hate.
+Severina responded saying that Karleuša "graduated from the Aleksandar Vučić school of manipulation of facts […]."
+After months of social media arguments between two, Karleuša made a public appearance on national television attacking Severina.
+Karleuša continued being critical of Severina after she spoke out against the Government of Serbia and against Vučić himself multiple times.
+More specifically, Karleuša criticized Vučković in light of the United Nations General Assembly's 23 May 2024 adoption of Resolution 78/282, which deals with the Srebrenica genocide which Vučković condemned.
 Although she herself had condemned the massacre in 2014 and 2016, Karleuša called out Vučković for dubbing it a genocide instead of simply a "crime".
 Afterwards, Karleuša would continue to accuse Vučković on numerous occasions of endorsing the Ustasha genocide of Serbs and the Operation Storm exodus.

-Incident with contestant Vanja Knežević
+Incident with Zvezde Granda contestant Vanja Knežević

-In 2021, Vanja Knežević came into the public spotlight when she was disqualified from Zvezde Granda, after she shared insulting comments on Instagram about the then member of the jury, Karleuša.
-Couple of months prior to that, Vanja was performing on the competition, upon which two got into argument regarding Knežević's singing and physical appearance, which Karleuša called "18 year old aunt".
-Karleuša received backlash due to her comments made for 18 year old contestant.
-After that, Karleuša announced on her Instagram post that she will be suing Knežević for threat, saying: "Because of the call to violence, as well as because of the statements that caused the brutal media lynching of me and my minor children, I decided to file a criminal complaint against the Grand candidate, Vanja Knežević."
+In 2021, Vanja Knežević came into the public spotlight when she was disqualified from Zvezde Granda after sharing insulting comments on Instagram about Karleuša, who was a member of the jury at the time.
+A few months prior the two got into an argument on the show regarding Knežević's singing and physical appearance, which Karleuša described as "18-year-old auntie".
+Karleuša received backlash for her comments.
+Later, Karleuša announced on her Instagram that she would be suing Knežević, stating: "Because of the call to violence, as well as the statements that caused a brutal media lynching of me and my minor children, I have decided to file a criminal complaint against the Grand candidate, Vanja Knežević."
+However, Karleuša eventually gave up on suing Knežević.